deej1717/cc/README.md

 2) Then using the `scp` command copy over the .py files to the week4 machine and to the attacker's machine.
 The attacker.py file will be for the attacker machine and the disk_controller.py file is to be copied to the week4 machine.
 For the attacker machine :`scp attacker.py ATTACKERNAME@ATTACKER_IP: PATH` For the week4 machine `scp disk_controller.py user@WEEK4_IP: PATH`
 3) Once the files are on their respective machines you must escalate the week4 machine to root priveleges.
 This can be done with the command `sudo strace -o /dev/null /bin/sh -p`.
 To test this you can run `whoami` and the response should be `root`.
 4) Once privleges have been escalted you must change the permissions of the .py file. `chmod 750 disk_controller.py`
-5) For each file you must configure it to the appropriate IP address, each file will have a designated spot for the IP address to be input to the source code.
-For the attacker.py file it will be the attacking machines IP address and for the disk_controller.py file it will be the week4 machines IP address.
+5) For the attacker.py file you must configure the IP address to be the IP address of the target machine.
-6) Now you must make sure port `6000` is open and listening on each machine.
+6) Now you must make sure port `6000` is open and listening on the target machine.
 This can be done with the `firewall-cmd --add-port=6000/tcp` command.
 7) Next on the week4 machine you must add the file to the crontab.
 To do this run the command `crontab -e` to open up the editor.
 8) Then run `0 1 * * * PATH_TO_.py` this will add the file to the crontab which will execute it everyday at 0100.
+For the sake of grading
+9) To persist across reboot you must reopen the crontab editor and add another entry with the command `@reboot PATH_TO_SCRIPT`
-For the sake of grading the file can just be executed with `python disk_controller.py`
+10) the file can just be executed with `python disk_controller.py`
-9) Once that is executing you can move over to the attacker machine and execute the attacker.py file.
+11) Once that is executing you can move over to the attacker machine and execute the attacker.py file.
 This will establish the connection between the two machines.

 #How the Backdoor Works